 # …May your days be merry and bright, and may all your Christmases be white.#

 Even the holiday classic “White Christmas” takes on metaphorical proportions, in that the lyrics reflect goodness and hope and positive sentiments, which translates to whiteness.
 The song is not just about snow, if at all.
-Elvis Presley sang about having a “Blue Christmas” while missing his true love during the holidays, and Black Christmas is a mad slasher horror film, no surprise there!
+Elvis Presley sang about having a “Blue Christmas” while missing his true love during the holidays, and Black Christmas (1975 & 2006) are mad slasher horror films, no surprise there!

 So, virtually anything and everything in the world that is bad or has negativity, just attribute it to the color black.
 Even an innocent, black cat is associated with witchcraft and sinister, superstitious beliefs, while a white one portends good luck, as if the animals themselves have anything to do with what color they come out, then have to behave accordingly.
 Edgar Allan Poe’s The Raven, too, elicits imaginary fear and dread by its very appearance, just because it’s black.
 I mean, it’s just a harmless bird.
 I don’t think that his poem would have the same menacing effect if he had used, say, a dove.